office-romance/manhattan-hydraulics.github.io/views/elements/content/left.md

 ## Work in progress

 - A handmade website for building together
-- Reimagining food delivery to a platform cooperative
+- Reimagining food delivery as a platform cooperative
-- Designing and building a kitchen
+- Designing and building a commercial kitchen

 ## Team updates